 WHO IS ELIGIBLE TO APPLY?

 Student applicants must reside in the St. Vrain Valley School District attendance area or attend school within the boundaries of the school district and must be currently enrolled in 8th – 11th grades.
 Students may attend public, private or charter schools or be home schooled.
 Students must also expect to live in the St. Vrain area following their summer travel.

 A good deal of time is required.
 During the selection process, absence from a scheduled informational or interview session will disqualify the student’s application.
-Once selected, all Ambassadors are required to attend weekly orientation sessions prior to departure; participate and play an active role in the Longmont Sister Cities Association and its activities; work at organization fund raisers; and in general promote the program.
+Once selected, all Ambassadors are required to attend various training sessions prior to departure; participate and play an active role in the Longmont Sister Cities Association and its activities; work at organization fund raisers; and in general promote the program.

-Attendance at orientation sessions and other informational meetings is critical.
+Attendance at training sessions and other informational meetings is critical.

-Missing more than 2 orientation sessions will be grounds for dismissal from the program.
+Missing more than 20% of required sessions will be grounds for dismissal from the program.

 Students selected to participate in the Longmont Sister City exchange program serve as ambassadors and representatives of Longmont, Colorado and the United States.
 While participating in the exchange students must be respectful of their host families and must be willing to be helpful with the household and family duties and to assume the same responsibility as other members of the family.
 The student is expected to participate in all scheduled activities in his/her sister city.

 Travel costs to Japan are approximately $2000 and $800 for Mexico per student.